sbathina/BankApp/README.md

-# Banking Application using Spring Boot
+# Banking Application using Java8, Spring Boot, Spring Security and H2 DB

 RESTful API to simulate simple banking operations.

 ## Requirements

-•	CRUD operations for customers and accounts.
+**	CRUD operations for customers and accounts.
-•	Support deposits and withdrawals on accounts.
+**	Support deposits and withdrawals on accounts.
-•	Internal transfer support (i.e. a customer may transfer funds from one account to another).
+**	Internal transfer support (i.e. a customer may transfer funds from one account to another).

 ## Getting Started